 Southern Green Stink Bug (Nezara viridula)

-Detailing the identifying qualities of the Southern Green Stink Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Southern Green Stink Bug.

 Updated: 5/19/2015; Authored By Staff Writer; Content ©www.InsectIdentification.org